rexcontrols/REXexamples/SiemensPLC_examples/README.md

-REX Control System and Siemens PLCs
+﻿REX Control System and Siemens PLCs
 ===================================

 The examples contained in this folder demonstrate the use of the REX Control